 Tip No. 1: How much are you willing to pay?
 Today and tomorrow?

-Cost Analysis is a tricky job as in most cases it is a onetime decision and cannot be undone easily.
-Making a switch later to a more viable option opens you to a lot of vulnerabilities in data migration.
-Therefore you should keep your pocket in mind before making this decision.
+Cost Analysis is a tricky job as, in most cases, it is a one-time decision and cannot be undone easily.
+Making a switch later to a more viable option opens you up to a lot of vulnerabilities of data migration.
+Therefore, you should keep your pocket in mind before making this decision.

-In this regard you must consider the price model that suits you best.
-There are CRM systems that offer a one time purchase or monthly/annual billing.
+In this regard, you must consider the price model that suits you best.
+There are CRM systems that offer a one-time purchase or monthly/annual billing.
 You can save bucks by spending on a one time purchase or a yearly subscription.
-But again, this option should be chosen once you are completely sure about adopting a certain CRM for long term.
+But again, this option should be chosen once you are completely sure about adopting a certain CRM for a long term.

 Now that you are aware of the subscription models, next comes a job of self-analysis.
-Market gives you many options to choose from.
-But before finalizing anything, you should know about the features offered by each CRM system and then prioritize two things
+The market gives you many options to choose from.
+But before finalizing anything, you should know about the features offered by each CRM system and then prioritize either of the two things:

 - Which specific feature is most important to you?